 The lighting corrections feature can show users if they appear well in video-on conferences, even in low-light environments.
 Lighting corrections are going to be operational within the coming months.

 Teams has joined the ranks of videoconferencing software services with end-to-end encryption.
 Once your office receives the update, your IT admin will be able to turn on end-to-end encryption, making everyone's Teams calls more secure.

 Modern collaboration tools can keep office spaces functional as we keep office and other working space flexible during rapidly changing situations.
 Microsoft Teams' 2022 updates are a step forward for the virtual office.
-To see how Microsoft Teams could help your organization flourish and coordinate in an in-office, remote, or hybrid working situation, click on the Microsoft Teams logo below for a free Teams consultation from CallTower:
+To see how Microsoft Teams could help your organization flourish and coordinate in an in-office, remote, or hybrid working situation, click below for a free Teams consultation from CallTower: